 |February 15||Financial Aid Materials (optional)|

-If you're applying early action, you'll need to have both parts of the application completed, and your transcript and letters of recommendation sent, by November 1st.
-You can still take the SAT, ACT, and/or SAT Subject tests in November, however.
+If you're applying early action, you'll need to have both parts of the application completed, and your transcript and letters of recommendation sent, by November.
+You can still take the November SAT, however.
 You'll receive your admission decision in mid-December.

-For students applying regular action, you'll need to have all parts of the application completed/sent by January 1st, and you can take your standardized tests no later than December.
-You'll receive your admission decision by April 1.
+For students applying regular action, you'll need to have all parts of the application completed/sent by January 5, and you can take your standardized tests no later than December.
+You'll receive your admission decision as early as mid-March and no later than April 1.

 Should You Apply Early Action or Regular Action?

 There are two options for applying to MIT, early action and regular action.
 Is one better than the other?
 If you apply early action, you do have a slightly better chance of getting accepted.
 According to MIT's admission statistics, if you apply early action, you do have a slightly better chance of getting accepted than if you apply regular action.

 However, MIT specifically states this about its early action cycle: "We do not have a preference, and there is no strategic benefit to applying one vs the other.
 We have two cycles for two reasons: 1) it helps us spread our work out over a longer period, devoting more time to each application and 2) it provides applicants with more options so they can choose which works best for them."

 Additionally, the majority (about 70%) of students who apply early action end up getting deferred and considered in the regular action applicant pool.
 So an early decision is by no means guaranteed if you apply early action.